-"One festival only had stage access using some rickety steps without a handrail and I thought, I can't get on
+"One festival only had stage access using some rickety steps without a handrail and I thought, I can't get on that stage.
+The whole format, as it's been built, is to assume that nobody with walking difficulties or a wheelchair is going to speak."

-Papworth Trust's 2018 report shows the most commonly cited barriers to accessing buildings for disabled adults are:
+Papworth Trust's 2018 report[5] shows the most commonly cited barriers to accessing buildings for disabled adults are:

-Moving around the building (stairs, doors or narrow corridors)

-A health condition, illness or disability

-Inadequate lifts or escalators

-Difficulty with approach areas due to lack of ramps/handrails
+- 44% Moving around the building (stairs, doors or narrow corridors) - 39% A health condition, illness or disability - 23% Inadequate lifts or escalators - 22% Difficulty with approach areas due to lack of ramps/handrails - 21% Parking problems

-Parking problems

-Bathroom facilities (location, layout, size)
+17% Bathroom facilities (location, layout, size)

-Footpath design and surfaces
+15% Footpath design and surfaces

-Difficulty with transport getting to the building
+14% Difficulty with transport getting to the building

-Lack of assistance
+13% Lack of assistance

-Welcome: Welcome every author, ask if they have any needs, and make sure to escort them to the green room and show them around the venue (getting around a venue could be difficult for many reasons, not just mobility, and could cause needless distress).

-- 2. Green Room: Make sure authors know where this is.
+- 1. Welcome: Welcome every author, ask if they have any needs, and make sure to escort them to the green room and show them around the venue (getting around a venue could be difficult for many reasons, not just mobility, and could cause needless distress). - 2.
+Green Room: Make sure authors know where this is.
 Have warm, ambient lighting, and comfortable places to sit.
 Plants and string lights make a place feel very welcome.
 Don't have any background music.
 Inform all authors if the route from the green room to the event venue is long and give them options if they need assistance to get there; you can't always tell if someone has mobility issues. - 3.
 Wheelchair Access: Every aspect of the venue being used for the event should be wheelchair accessible.
 If you are using a stage for any of the participants, ensure this is accessible, otherwise choose not to use the stage for anyone.
 Ensure dimensions of lifts and doorways are available on your website, alongside any sharp corners or difficult turns.